absolunet/docs-node-ioc/src/docs/05_data/01_database/en.md

 To quickly set up a database connection, the `database.yaml` configuration file is already prepared to enable basic environment-driven database connections.

-First, you can enable or disabled the database commands from the `enabled` configurable flag.
+First, you can enable or disable the database commands from the `enabled` configurable flag.
 However, setting it to `false` does not mean that all the database features are disabled.
 They are only disabled from the CLI.
 To help you properly use the commands, you can change the commands namespace.